proguserr/threat-sentry/README.md

 ---

 ## License
-MIT — you can use this for your portfolio or company demos.
+MIT — you can use this for your portfolio or anything useful.

 ---

-## Enable Real LLM Detection (OpenAI-compatible)
+## Enable Real LLM Detection

-Set these env vars (supports OpenAI-compatible endpoints):
+Set these env vars (supports LLM-compatible endpoints):

 ```bash
 export LLM_ENABLED=true